SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Decorating elements

-We can configure the way items are displayed in a more finer grained way.
-The following example illustrates it: we can control the icons are associated with the item using the message `displayIcon:`, the item color using the mssage `displayColor:`.
+We can configure the way items are displayed in a more finer-grained way.
+The following example illustrates it: we can control the icons are associated with the item using the message `displayIcon:`, and the item color using the message `displayColor:`.
 The format (bold, italic, underline) can the controlled by the corresponding messages `displayItalic:`, `displayBold:` and `displayUnderline:` (See Figure *@figSimpleListDecorated@*).